azumafuji/kimsellis-com/content/classes.md

 **You can always join me on [my YouTube channel](https://www.youtube.com/channel/UCHH2vOSl0Qxpv7Lw9wv45Sg).**

-There are videos for Slow Flow, Power, Strength, and Stretch so if you can't make a class you can still practice on your own time.
+If you can't make a class, you can still practice on your own time.
+There are videos for Slow Flow, Power, Strength, and Stretch.